triton-inference-server/model_analyzer/docs/config_search.md

 ---

-### **Limiting Batch Size, Instance Group, and Client Concurrency**
+### **Limiting Batch Size, Instance Group, and Client Concurrency or Request Rate**

-Using the `--run-config-search-<min/max>...` config options you have the ability to clamp the algorithm's upper or lower bounds for the model's batch size and instance group count, as well as the client's request concurrency.
+Using the `--run-config-search-<min/max>...` config options you have the ability to clamp the algorithm's upper or lower bounds for the model's batch size and instance group count, as well as the client's request concurrency or rate.

 _Note: By default, quick search runs unbounded and ignores any default values for these settings_